oceanho/FluentFilter/README.md

 # FluentFilter
-This is a data filter of Linq Query for .net
+TThis is a structured data filter library for .net linq query